 The latest data on sales of the previously-owned U.S. homes looks encouraging.
 However, the coronavirus pandemic is expected to mar the numbers in the coming months.

 Let's explore whether the rapidly-spreading coronavirus outbreak will derail the strong momentum of the U.S. housing sector.

 Many may think rate-sensitive sectors like housing will surge on the Fed's rate cuts but the coronavirus scare is likely to hurt the sector massively.

 The central banks across the globe are expected to step in to prop up the virus-infected economy.
 We have highlighted ETFs & stocks from sectors that are expected to skyrocket on lower rates.

-The U.S. housing sector seems to be on a roll buoyed by low mortgage rates.
+The housing sector in the United States seems to be going strong, thanks to low mortgage rates.